 Like this, in prestressed concrete, initial compression is given to be balanced by future loading that will create tension.

-How Pre-Stressed Concrete works?
+How does Pre-Stressed Concrete Work?

 So by now, I have had our concept.
 We have learned why and when we should use prestressed concrete.
 So, how does it work?
 In the real life, high tensile strength steel wires are inserted into the beam section and they are stretched and anchored, then released.
-Now the steel tendon wants to gain its original length and tensile stresses are transformed into a compressive stress in the concrete.
+Now the steel tendon wants to gain its original length and tensile stresses are transformed into compressive stress in the concrete.
 Now after loading there are two kinds of forces on the beam,

 - Internal prestressing force

-- External forces (Dead load, Live load etc.)
+- External forces (Dead load, Live load, etc.)

 Which must counteract each other.
 Observing the moment diagram, we will find something like this